The rise of Filipino Chinese in expanding the economy of the Philippines

 The Colegio de San Juan de Letran and the University of Santo Tomas (UST) were established in the early 1600s.
 In 1738, King Philip V of Spain opened these schools to Chinese and Tonkinese (North Vietnamese) students because China and Tonkin did not have Christian educational institutions.

-Binondo, the permanent settlement of sangleys who converted.
+Binondo, the permanent settlement of Christian sangleys.

 Chinese mestizo during the revolution

 Captain John Taylor (1989) described in the ‘Philippines Insurrection Against the United States document how the Chinese helped overthrow Spain.

 He said, “Natives who have led during the past few years of revolt have probably been almost all partly Chinese (mestizos)...
 They were chiefly instrumental with the loudest voices, arrogate to themselves the right of speaking for the people of the archipelago.”
 [Michael Tai, 2019]

 In the 1930s, wealthy Filipinos and politicians built mansions in the Magdalena estate in Quezon City.
 It was a hacienda developed into an elite residential area by the Filipino-Lebanese elite, Doña Magdalena Hemady.

 It became the “New Manila,” where the children of the wealthy Chinese mestizos in Binondo also relocated.
 They established smaller businesses in the area in the 1970s.

 The Chinese mestizos rose to prominence between 1741 and 1898, primarily as a landholder and middleman wholesalers of local and imports.
 [Wickberg]